Focal disc extrusion

 Focal disc extrusion is a disc in the spine that has torn in one very small place along the disc’s outer layer.
 This is different than the common disc extrusion that tears in two or more places along the outer layer of the disc and often leaks part of the disc’s nucleus into the spinal canal.

 For many people, a focal disc extrusion is caused by the natural aging process of the spine.
 This is a process that, while unavoidable, can cause tremendous damage to the structure of the spine, specifically the discs.

-Focal disc extrusion refers to a herniated disc that extrudes nucleus material through a single, clearly delineated tear – as opposed to through two or more tears – in the fibrous outer wall of the disc.
-An intervertebral disc is composed of gel-like inner material (nucleus pulposus) and an outer wall (annulus fibrosus).
-As the body ages, discs lose elasticity and the outer wall begins to weaken.
+Each disc in the spine acts as a spacer or cushion for the vertebrae above and below it.
+As the vertebrae press against the discs from the constant pressure of weight gain and repetitive motion, a disc loses elasticity and the outer wall begins to weaken.
 When pressure from the nucleus forces a portion of the wall out of its normal boundary, the fibers in the wall can begin to split.
-Nucleus material then seeps through the fissure into the spinal canal.
+In the case of a focal disc extrusion, the outer wall only tears in one small place.
+Nucleus material then seeps through the tear into the spinal canal.

-Most herniated discs are asymptomatic.
-However, if extruded disc material compresses or irritates an adjacent nerve root or the spinal cord itself, the following symptoms can occur:
+Most herniated discs or disc extrusions are asymptomatic, meaning they do not cause symptoms on their own.
+However, if the extruded disc material compresses or irritates a nearby nerve root or the spinal cord, the following symptoms can occur: